trueadm/t7/README.md

 in-browser transformers or NodeJS transpilers to start developing.

-## Installing
+## Install

-t7 fully supports in-browser, NodeJS and Browserify/Webpack usage.
+t7 fully supports browser and node.js environments.
 If you are using t7 in your browser, simply include the script:

 ### Browser